 For many, drinking large volumes of water can be quite intimidating.
 So it is better to focus on frequent small drinks instead.
 We find this to be a more effective method than a large, overwhelming glass of water.
 Instead, we encourage carers and nurses to use smaller glasses to help remove this intimidation.

 Solutions like hydration stations are a creative way to encourage people to increase their fluid intake.
 These stations should be accessible around the clock and offer a range of drinks and food items to make keeping hydrated much easier and more appealing.
 We also encourage nurses and carers (where possible) to add some excitement and colour to their hydration stations: this will go a long way towards helping residents/patients with dementia as well.

 When you are dehydrated, you are not only lacking fluids in your body, but also your sodium level significantly drops.
 We understand the importance of replacing what you lose from dehydration, that's why all our meals have a perfect balance of nutrients to ensure your body gets exactly what it needs and deserves.
 It’s why the right diet, including fruits, soups and stews can help to supplement fluid levels.

-To find more about apetito meals and how we can help, please contact us on 01225 753 636.
+to find more about apetito meals and how we can help, or call us on 01225 753 636